Accord-Project/accord-nlp/README.md

 ACCORD-NLP is a Natural Language Processing (NLP) framework developed as a part of the Horizon European project for  Automated Compliance Checks for Construction, Renovation or Demolition Works ([ACCORD](https://accordproject.eu/)) to facilitate Automated Compliance Checking (ACC) within the Architecture, Engineering, and Construction (AEC) sector.

-Compliance checking is an essential process within the AEC sector to ensure the safety, reliability, stability and usability of building designs.
-This process was initiated with manual checking approaches.
-However, their high human resource demand and time consumption have shifted the focus to automated approaches to facilitate more effective compliance checking processes.
-To automate the compliance checking processes, it is integral to transform the building regulations written in text targeting domain experts into machine-processable formats.
-However, this has been challenging due to natural languages' inherent complexities and unstructured nature.
-Furthermore, the regulatory texts are composed of domain-specific characteristics, ambiguities and complex clausal structures, making this task more challenging.
+Compliance checking plays a pivotal role in the AEC sector, ensuring the safety, reliability, stability, and usability of building designs.
+Traditionally, this process relied on manual approaches, which are resource-intensive and time-consuming.
+Thus, attention has shifted towards automated methods to streamline compliance checks.
+Automating these processes necessitates the transformation of building regulations written in text aiming domain experts into machine-processable formats.
+However, this has been challenging, primarily due to the inherent complexities and unstructured nature of natural languages.
+Moreover, regulatory texts often exhibit domain-specific characteristics, ambiguities, and intricate clausal structures, further complicating the task.

-ACCORD-NLP offers data, AI models and workflows developed using state-of-the-art NLP techniques to facilitate rule extraction from textual data.
+ACCORD-NLP offers data, AI models and workflows developed using state-of-the-art NLP techniques to extract rules from textual data, supporting ACC.

 ## Installation <a name="installation"> </a>